grammyjs/grammY/README.md

 ## Going Further

 grammY has an excellent [documentation](https://grammy.dev), and an [API Reference](https://doc.deno.land/https://deno.land/x/grammy/mod.ts).
-It even integrates with your code editor, e.g. [VSCode](https://code.visualstudio.com/).
+It even integrates with your code editor, e.g. [VS Code](https://code.visualstudio.com/).
 You can hover over any element of grammY to get a detailed description of what that thing does or means.

 If you are still stuck, just join the [Telegram chat](https://t.me/grammyjs) and ask for help.
 People are nice there and we appreciate your question, no matter what it is :)